Bowling Green Falcons men's ice hockey: Early history (1960–1973)

-Rise to a national powerhouse (1973-1990)
+Rise to a national powerhouse (1973–1990)

-Ron Mason took over as head coach of the Falcons for the 1973-74 season after coaching from 1966-73 at Lake Superior State where he led the Lakers five NAIA Tournament appearances, three straight runner-up spots from 1968–70 and an NAIA Championship in 1972.
+Ron Mason took over as head coach of the Falcons for the 1973–74 season after coaching from 1966 to 1973 at Lake Superior State where he led the Lakers five NAIA Tournament appearances, three straight runner-up spots from 1968–70 and an NAIA Championship in 1972.

-With Mason behind the bench BG won their second CCHA Tournament Championship with a 5-4 victory over St. Louis University.
+With Mason behind the bench BG won their second CCHA Tournament Championship with a 5–4 victory over St. Louis University.
 The win gave the Falcons their first bid to the NCAA Division I Men's Ice Hockey Tournament in 1977.
-Bowling Green State lost in their first NCAA Tournament appearance in a high scoring game, 7-5 to Michigan.
+Bowling Green State lost in their first NCAA tournament appearance in a high scoring game, 7–5 to Michigan.

 BG continued where they left off the season before and claimed another CCHA Regular Season Championship.
 The Falcons picked up wins over Ohio State and Saint Louis University to win the CCHA Playoff Championship.
-This gave Bowling Green their second ever and second straight NCAA Tournament appearance.
-BG won 5-3 over Colorado College for the program's first NCAA post season win.
+This gave Bowling Green their second ever and second straight NCAA tournament appearance.
+BG won 5–3 over Colorado College for the program's first NCAA post season win.
 With the win over CC BG advanced to the Frozen Four for the first time.
-Bowling Green fell to Boston College 6-2.
-The Falcons came back in the Third Place Game with a 4-3 win over the Wisconsin Badgers.
-The following season, in 1978-79, Bowling Green again claimed first place in the CCHA regular season and CCHA playoffs after wins from Lake Superior State and Ohio State.
+Bowling Green fell to Boston College 6–2.
+The Falcons came back in the Third Place Game with a 4–3 win over the Wisconsin Badgers.
+The following season, in 1978–79, Bowling Green again claimed first place in the CCHA regular season and CCHA playoffs after wins from Lake Superior State and Ohio State.
 BG advanced to the third consecutive NCAA tournament in 1979 under Mason.
-Their season was ended by Minnesota 6-3.
-Bowling Green finished the 1978-79 season with a record of 37-6-2, to date, the most wins in school history and then an NCAA record 37 wins.
+Their season was ended by Minnesota 6–3.
+Bowling Green finished the 1978–79 season with a record of 37–6–2, to date, the most wins in school history and then an NCAA record 37 wins.

-The 1979-80 season saw the second coaching change in the program's history after Mason left to coach Michigan State.
+The 1979–80 season saw the second coaching change in the program's history after Mason left to coach Michigan State.
 Bowling Green hired Jerry York, formerly head coach of the Clarkson Golden Knights since 1972.